Convex optimization for the planted k-disjoint-clique problem: The Maximum Node -disjoint-clique Problem

 As mentioned earlier, it is required that all row and column sums of $S_{C_q,C_s}$ equal zero.
 Consider, e.g., the sum of the entries in a particular row $i\in C_q$.
 This sum consists of $r_s$ terms; of these terms, $n_i^s$ of them are $-c_{q,s}$ (corresponding to edges from $i$ to $C_s$) while the other $r_s-n_i^s$ have the form $[\y^{q,s}]_i+[\z^{q,s}]_j$.
 Thus, the requirement that the row sum to zero is written

 which may be rewritten

 Equation \eref{eqn row sum} is exactly a row of \eref{eqn: y, z defn 2} in the case $\theta=0$ because of the formulas used to define $D,F,H,\b$.

 In the case that $\theta$ is not zero, the equation for the $i$th row in \eref{eqn: y, z defn 2} has an additional term of the form $\theta(\e^T\y^{q,s}-\e^T\z^{q,s})$.
 This additional term does not affect the result, as the following argument shows.
 The version of \eref{eqn: y, z defn 2} with $\theta=0$ is singular because the vector $(\e;-\e)$ is in its null space.
-This corresponds to adding a scalar to each entry of $\y^{q,s}$ and subtracting the same scalar from each entry of $\z^{q,s}.$ One particular way to fix that scalar is to require that the sum of entries of $\y^{q,s}$ equals the sum of entries of $\z^{q,s}$, i.e.,
+Now fix $\theta > 0$ such that \eref{eqn: y, z defn 2} is nonsingular.
+By the fact that $(\e; -\e)$ is in the null space of the coefficient matrix